Tidal heating in detached double white dwarf binaries: Detached double white dwarf binaries

 Here, $\mathcal{M}= \left( m_1 m_2 \right)^{3/5} \left( m_1 + m_2 \right)^{-1/5}$ is the chirp mass.
 Prior to mass transfer, the orbital decay of a detached binary proceeds approximately according to Equation~(\ref{eq:dfdtGW}) until Roche contact.
 In the absence of tides, this {can be approximated as} the time taken to get to infinite frequency from the present day $f$,

 Given the present day frequencies listed in Table \ref{tab:binaries}, Equation~(\ref{eq:dfdtGW}) drives the ELM WD binaries to mass transfer within kyr--Myr. \\

 The onset of mass transfer occurs when the orbital separation $a$ is equal to the critical Roche Lobe radius $a_\mathrm{RL}$ \citep{Eggleton1983} for the larger (less massive) primary with mass $m_1$, which for ELM WD binaries is typically $\sim 3$ times the primary radius $R_1$.
-Written in terms of the binary mass ratio $q= m_1/m_2$, this is once the orbital separation $a$ has decreased to
+Written in terms of the binary mass ratio $q= m_1/m_2$, this is once the orbital separation $a$ has decreased to {$a_\mathrm{RL}$, which we take from \citep{Eggleton1983}

-This is equivalently when the binary's gravitational wave frequency $f$ exceeds the Roche Lobe frequency $f_\mathrm{RL}$, given by
+} This is equivalently when the binary's gravitational wave frequency $f$ exceeds the Roche Lobe frequency $f_\mathrm{RL}$, given by {

-For each binary in Table~\ref{tab:binaries}, we take the larger ELM WD in Table~\ref{tab:WD1} and its observed $R$ as $R_1$ to calculate $f_\mathrm{RL}$.
+In the approximation of $a_\mathrm{RL}$ by \cite{Pacynski1971}, $f_\mathrm{RL}$ is conveniently only a function of the primary $ \approx {2^{3/2}}/{9 \pi} \sqrt{{G m_1}/{R_1^3}}$ for mass ratios $q>0.52$. } For each binary in Table~\ref{tab:binaries}, we take the larger ELM WD in Table~\ref{tab:WD1} and its observed $R$ as $R_1$ to calculate $f_\mathrm{RL}$ using Equation~(\ref{eq:fRL}).
 These are listed in Table~\ref{tab:binaries}.
 This finite frequency can be used to calculate the actual time, $\tau_\mathrm{RL}$ (shorter than $\tau_\mathrm{GW}$), taken from the present day frequency $f$ until mass transfer.
 Using Equation~(\ref{eq:dfdtGW}) this is given by

-\\ The time until mass transfer $\tau_\mathrm{RL}$ is listed in Table~\ref{tab:binaries}.
+The time until mass transfer $\tau_\mathrm{RL}$ is listed in Table~\ref{tab:binaries}.
 The {ratio} of $\tau_\mathrm{RL}$ (calculated with Equation~(\ref{eq:tRL})) to $\tau_\mathrm{GW}$ from Equation~(\ref{eq:tGW}) is listed in parentheses in the same column.
 The majority of binaries have $\tau_\mathrm{RL}$ over 98\% $\tau_\mathrm{GW}$.
 In these cases, $\tau_\mathrm{RL}$ is roughly given by the merger timescale $\tau_\mathrm{GW}$, which is $\sim$Myr in these cases.
 However, for the four binaries where $R_1/a>0.2$ (J1539, J0533, J2243, J0651), $\tau_\mathrm{RL}$ is shorter by several 10's of percent.
 In particular, J0533 and J1539 are physically very close-- the binary separation to Roche radius is $a_\mathrm{RL}/a\gtrsim95\%$.
 The approximation that Roche contact time $ \tau_\mathrm{RL} \approx \tau_\mathrm{GW}$ is therefore valid as long as $f_\mathrm{RL}$ is more than a few times larger than the present-day frequency $f$, or as long as $R_1 \lesssim 0.1 a$.